Model-Based Approaches to Channel Charting: Abstract

 \section{Abstract}

-We present new ways of producing a channel chart employing model-based approaches.
-We estimate the angle of arrival $\theta$ and the distance between the base station and the user equipment $\rho$ by employing our algorithms, inverse of the root sum squares of channel coefficients (ISQ) algorithm, linear regression (LR) algorithm, and the MUSIC/MUSIC (MM) algorithm.
-We compare these methods with the training-based channel charting algorithms principal component analysis (PCA), Samson's method (SM), and autoencoder (AE).
-We show that ISQ, LR, and MM outperform all three in performance.
-The performance of MM is better than LR and ISQ but it is more complex.
-ISQ and LR have similar performance with ISQ having less complexity than LR.
+We present new ways of producing a channel chart \cite{b1} employing model-based approaches.
+We estimate the angle of arrival $\theta$ and the distance $\rho$ between the base station and the user equipment by employing our algorithms, inverse of the root sum squares of channel coefficients (ISQ) algorithm, linear regression (LR) algorithm, and MUSIC/MUSIC (MM) algorithm.
+We compare these methods with the channel charting algorithms principal component analysis (PCA), Sammon's method (SM), and autoencoder (AE) \cite{b1}.
+We show that ISQ, LR, and MM surpass PCA, SM, and AE in performance.
 We also compare our algorithm MM with an algorithm from the literature that uses the MUSIC algorithm jointly on $\theta$ and $\rho$.
 We call this algorithm the JM algorithm.
 JM performs very slightly better than MM but at a substantial increase in complexity.
-Finally, we introduce the rotate-and-sum (RS) algorithm which has about the same performance as the MM and JM algorithms but is less complex due to the avoidance of the eigenvector and eigenvalue analysis and a potential register transfer logic (RTL) implementation.
+Finally, we introduce the rotate-and-sum (RS) algorithm which has about the same performance as the MM and JM algorithms.
+Unlike MUSIC, RS does not employ eigenvalue and eigenvector analysis.
+Thus, it is more suitable for direct register transfer logic (RTL) implementation.